nifm-gin/MARVEL/README.md

 If you use our code, please cite :

-`Antoine Barrier and Thomas Coudert, A. Delphin, B. Lemasson and T. Christen, MARVEL: MR Fingerprinting with Additional micRoVascular Estimates using bidirectional LSTMs, Proceeding of MICCAI 2024 (2024).`
+`Barrier, A., Coudert, T., Delphin, A., Lemasson, B., Christen, T. (2024).
+MARVEL: MR Fingerprinting with Additional micRoVascular Estimates Using Bidirectional LSTMs.
+In: Linguraru, M.G., et al. Medical Image Computing and Computer Assisted Intervention – MICCAI 2024.
+MICCAI 2024.
+Lecture Notes in Computer Science, vol 15002.
+Springer, Cham. https://doi.org/10.1007/978-3-031-72069-7_25`